Household Hazardous Waste & Electronic Waste

 Recycle your leftover paint with PaintCare, an industry sponsored paint stewardship non-profit program established to manage the reuse, recycling and proper disposal of unused architectural paint.
 PaintCare has established hundreds of drop-off sites at paint retail stores, government-run household hazardous waste facilities, and other locations across California.
 These sites accept program products (primarily latex and oil based paint) in containers of 5 gallons or less from all residents and certain businesses.

-Locate a participating PaintCare location by clicking here.
+Locate a participating PaintCare location.